 Mask and mouthpiece uncomfortable for small faces

-Here we have another full face mask on the list.
-Despite the safety concerns, full face masks are becoming immensely popular.
+Here we have another full face mask on the list with high technology.
+Despite the safety concerns, full face snorkel masks are becoming immensely popular.
 As I mentioned earlier, with the full face masks, you need not to worry about jaw fatigue by gagging on the mouthpiece.
 The mouthpiece fits in the mask.

-Thus, allowing you to snorkel for hours, without getting tired.
+Thus, allowing snorkelers and divers to swim for hours, without getting tired.
 As in the name, this snorkeling mask gives a peripheral and a clear 180-degree view.
-Also, the polycarbonate glass is entirely shatterproof.
-There’s a simple yet pretty smart float ball system which doesn’t allow the water to enter.
+Also, the low-volume polycarbonate glass is entirely shatterproof.
+There’s a simple yet pretty smart float ball system which doesn’t allow the water to enter this airtight full face snorkel mask.

-The way it works is that the ball rises as you go below the surface.
+The way full face masks like this one works is that the ball rises as you dive below the surface of the ocean.
 Hence, stopping the water from entering.
 There are not many snorkel masks with a camera mount.
 Wildhorn Seaview 180 is the one with it.
-If you want to capture the underwater life, or are an enthusiastic traveler, then this is the ultimate pick.
+If you want to capture the underwater life of the reef, or are an enthusiastic diver, then this is the ultimate pick.

-Wildhorn is one of the first brands to introduce a camera mount, something which comes off as an accessory is now an inclusion thanks to them.
+Wildhorn is one of the first brands to introduce a camera mount as part of it’s advanced gear, something which comes off as an accessory is now an inclusion thanks to them.
 Apart from that, the mask comes in a variety of sizes.
 From XL to XS (for children), you can get the right size for you.
 Like any other full face mask, this one isn’t for free diving.

 Proper sizes, even for children